- 2 cans (10-3/4 ounces each) condensed cream of chicken soup, undiluted

 - 1/4 cup butter, melted

-- Preheat oven to 350°.
-In a large bowl, combine soup, sour cream, onion and pepper.
+- In a large bowl, combine the soup, sour cream, onion and pepper.
 Stir in potatoes and cheese; transfer to a greased 3-qt. baking dish.

 - In a large skillet, cook beef over medium heat until no longer pink; drain.
-Stir in ketchup, brown sugar and seasonings; spread over potatoes.
+Stir in the ketchup, brown sugar and seasonings; spread over potatoes.
 Combine cornflakes and butter; sprinkle over top.
-Bake, uncovered, 40-45 minutes or until bubbly.
+Bake, uncovered, at 350° for 40-45 minutes or until bubbly.
 Yield: 8 servings.

 Reviews forCreole Beef Casserole